Social Media Admissions in Personal Injury Cases: Mitigating Risk for Plaintiffs, Securing Admissions From Defendants

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to personal injury litigators for mitigating the risks that social media posts pose for their clients, as well as tips for tracking down admissions by defendants on social media.
+This CLE course will provide guidance to personal injury litigators for mitigating the risks that social media posts pose for their clients, as well as tips for tracking down admissions by defendants on social media.
 The panel will discuss best practices for advising personal injury victims on their online posts and to comply with the duty to preserve evidence.
 The panel will also outline strategies for drafting discovery requests for defendants’ social media accounts, spoliation warning letters for social media posts, and subpoenas.

 - Advising personal injury victims on mitigating risk from their own social media postings